lukcic/devops/Kubernetes/basics.md

         type: Directory
 ```

+#### hostPath

+Allows connect file or directory which exist on cluster node that pod is deployed.

+- `Directory` - directory must be present on the node
-`DirectoryOrCreate` creates directory on K8s host if it not exists:
+- `DirectoryOrCreate` - creates directory on K8s host if it not exists
+- `File` - file must be present on the node
+- `FileOrCreate` - creates file on K8s host if it not exists

 ```yaml
 - name: vol-example